 - Find a placement by sharing your details with childcare providers online.

 - Receive updates and notifications regarding your application(s).

 - Review and amend your family details (for example, add details of any new-born children in the 'My Family' section).

 - Apply for a school place.

-For full details available to childcare providers please see the Practitioners page.
-Here you will find information on signing up to Tax Free Childcare, Early Help Assessment briefings and much more.
+Find out information on signing up to Tax Free Childcare, Early Help Assessment briefings and much more.